Do You Need Special Flooring for a Fitness Room?

 As an American-made product, gymnasium owners can trust the build quality and the materials used to create these artificial turf rolls, which offer a high level of tear resistance.

-The biggest benefit of the Fitflex vinyl roll is the foam backing layer attached to the surface vinyl layer.
-It provides just the right level of cushioning for all kinds of athletic workouts, while delivering the stable footing athletes need.
+The biggest benefit of the LonWood Performa vinyl roll is the foam backing layer attached to the surface vinyl layer.
+It provides just the right level of cushioning for all kinds of athletic workouts while delivering the stable footing athletes need.

-Vinyl is an extremely durable type of flooring for all kinds of use cases, and this Fitflex roll offers a 7-year limited manufacturer warranty.
+Vinyl is an extremely durable type of flooring for all kinds of use cases, and this LonWood Performa roll offers a 15-year-limited manufacturer warranty.